acanimal/SimplyWrite/README.md

 SimplyWrite is a free web distraction writing.

-SimplyWrite stores your writes on the client side.
+SimplyWrite stores all your writes on the client side.
 It makes use of HTML5 [local storage](http://www.html5rocks.com/en/features/storage) so no server is required.